UPPS 03.02.03 - Student Service Fee Committee and Other Compulsory Student Fee Committees

 The vice president for Student Affairs will provide the SSFC with an annual statement indicating balances for student service fee reserve funds.

-The university will hold account managers responsible for budget overruns.
+* The university will hold account managers responsible for budget overruns.
 Account managers will receive a copy of the August 31 account balance each year.
-They will have 10 working days to zero out the balance through appropriate fund transfers.
-If a deficit exists at the time of the August 31 budget run, the following year’s allocation will decrease by the deficit amount.
+They will have ten working days to zero out the balance through appropriate fund transfers.

 PROCEDURE FOR ESTABLISHING OTHER COMPULSORY STUDENT SERVICE FEE ADVISORY COMMITTEES AND COMMITTEE GUIDELINES